Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 then face the dilemma of either investing a lot in tooling and support using these languages or leave developers having to deal with these aspects of their software without much tooling, if at all.
-Instead, they refine their "normal" programming languages, and any improvement made while working on the "application" becomes available to programs at large, whereas in the other way around any improvement made available to programs at large becomes available when modifying the application
+Instead, they refine their “normal” programming languages, and any improvement made while working on the “application” becomes available to programs at large, whereas in the other way around any improvement made available to programs at large becomes available when modifying the application